jeffsikes/pandora_liked_songs_export/README.md

 To get around these limitations, I created a website scraper to pull your liked (thumbed up) music into a JSON object that can be saved to you local filesystem.

+The results will be categorized by station name.

-## Working as of 07/09/2024
+## Working as of 08/24/2024
-If Pandora changes just the slightest thing about thier HTML class structure, this script will break.
+If Pandora changes just the slightest thing about their HTML class structure, this script will break.
 There are other similar scripts around that no longer work because of similar HTML structure changes.

 ## Step 1 - Open Pandora in a desktop web browser
 I used Firefox and it worked well.
 Here's the URL you're looking for (you must be logged into Pandora).